psychhack2019/github-madlib-icebreaker-thankfuldeer/README.md

-Icebreaker exercise for PyschHack 2019
+Icebreaker exercise for PsychHacks 2019

 Follow the instructions in the python madlib.py script.
 Each person on the team is responsible for adding a few words to the story.
 Once you're done stand up and cheer on the rest of your team!